★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-Quality Carriers' leadership position in bulk liquid chemical trucking suggests scale benefits (fleet density, purchasing, utilization) in a specialized niche versus smaller carriers.
+Quality Carriers' leadership position in bulk liquid chemical trucking suggests scale benefits in a specialized niche, but the 2025 goodwill impairment and prolonged trucking recession weaken confidence in durable economics.

 Erosion risks